hr-rfp55-iroh/FEC/README.md

 - Users can to filter for reviews based on ratings, sort the review list, and search for reviews with specific keywords.
 Users can also mark a review as helpful or submit a new review.
 Upon submission, the review list will automatically update to display the new view without refreshing the page.
 Lastly, users can report a review, which will remove the review from the review list permanently.

 # Setup

+Making requests to the Atelier API that this app depends on requires a Github Access Token published by an active Hack Reactor Student.
+Speak to your technical mentor for more details.

 ## Installation

+The following installation will cover how to get started with the code for this project.

 1. Clone the repository.
 ```bash
 git clone https://github.com/hr-rfp55-iroh/FEC